spatialcarpentry/data-collection/index.md

 ---
 {% include JB/setup %}

-## Goals/Objectives
+## Objectives

-By the end of this module you will:
+After completing this section, you will:

-  - get familiar with spatial data types
+1. Become familiar with spatial data types
-  - understand what a projection is
+2. Understand what a projection is
-  - recognize the difference between raster and vector data
+3. Recognize the difference between raster and vector data
-  - understand basics of scale, resolution and scope
+4. Understand basics of scale, resolution, and scope

 ## Topics